dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/imageeditorview.md

 </script>
 ```

-> If the input HTMLDivElement is not complete ，the default image element will be created and appended to the DIV element with the class "dce-image-container".
+> If the input HTMLDivElement is not complete, the default image element will be created and appended to the DIV element with the class "dce-image-container".
 For further customizing the UI please make sure the class name is the same.

 ## createDrawingLayer